allnationconnect/anti-porn-ips/readme.md

 This is a tools to transfer porn website from domain to ip, then use iptables block them.

-You can use it in linux or max osx which have iptables.
+You can use it in linux or mac osx which have iptables.

 # How to use it?